Schwab Foundation for Social Entrepreneurship: History

-In 1998, Klaus Schwab and his wife Hilde decided to create the independent not-for-profit Schwab Foundation for Social Entrepreneurship.
+In 1998, Klaus Schwab and his wife Hilde created the independent not-for-profit Schwab Foundation for Social Entrepreneurship.
 Its mission was to promote social innovation.
 This new foundation was complementary to the World Economic Forum, founded by Klaus Schwab in 1971.

-Pamela Hartigan, who joined in October 2000, was its first managing director.
+Pamela Hartigan, who joined in October 2000, was its first managing director, serving until 2008.
 The Foundation is financed from the initial endowment provided by the Schwabs plus grants and fees for services provided to individuals, foundations or companies.

 Activities

 The Foundation identifies rising social entrepreneurs under the age of 40 through its Forum of Young Global Leaders and encourages the activists it recognizes to work together as a team.
 In this collaboration, ideas are shared and possible funding is attracted from companies, universities, or INSEAD.
-The activists can also win support from corporations and political and academic leaders.
+The activists may obtain support from corporations and political and academic leaders.
 The activists (260 people in 2013) serve on the Forum's Global Agenda Councils.
-Case studies on specific social entrepreneurs are provided to leading academic institutions to incorporate into undergraduate and graduate-level courses.
+Case studies on specific social entrepreneurs are provided to academic institutions to incorporate into undergraduate and graduate-level courses.
 Each year the Foundation selects 20-25 Social Entrepreneurs through a global “Social Entrepreneur of the Year” competition.
 Winners include Mikaela Jade, for innovation in indigenous edu-tech.

+Schwab Foundation Awards

+The foundation presents annual awards, announced each January at the World Economic Forum Annual Meeting in Davos, in partnership with the Motsepe Foundation.
+Awardees join a three-year programme of support and become part of the foundation's community of social entrepreneurs and innovators, which the foundation reported as numbering 510 members in 2026.

+Awards are made in four categories: